djha-skin/nrdl/README.md

 commonly found in data within the Lisp family.
 It also respects the design trade-off that JSON made to just specify "numbers" and have the target language figure out what that means.

+## How to Contribute

+Thanks for reading this far!
+If you are interested in joining the effort, I would be more than happy for the help.
+Thanks for your consideration.

+Here are some things I'd like to see for NRDL some day:

+* A logo.
+I am no graphic designer.
+If you make a logo and it looks pretty good, I would be happy to add it to the repo and the matrix channel.
+* Multiple implementations in multiple languages.
+I have implemented the Common Lisp implementation, but I would like to see one in C, Scheme, Janet, Elixir, etc. I'd be happy to add your implementation to this repository as the standard if you wish to implement such a parser.

+## Community

+NRDL has its own [Matrix channel (`nrdl:matrix.org`)](https://matrix.to/#/!mEdAmGzxTrQPWAYdfx:matrix.org?via=matrix.org).
+NRDL also has an IRC channel on Libera.Chat, `#nrdl`.
+The matrix channel is preferred.

 ## ABNF